mawo95/Python-Trashmail/README.md

 # Installation

 We currently don't have our lib on pip or yarn, so you need to download the trashmail.py from the github files manuelly or using git.
+Add the file in your project or copy the class in the code (you dont need the import statement then obv).

+# Requirements

+You need the requests lib and the pre-installed threading and time lib.

 # How to use?